jmtayloruk/jmtayloruk.github.io/_posts/2021-08-09-version-control-for-one.md

 If you commit your .ipynb file including that output, it can make it very difficult to use `git difftool` to see changes from one commit to the next.
 I am not aware of a good universal solution to this problem.
 My best suggestion is just to "restart and clear output" in your notebook (and save it), before you `git commit` your changes.
 If you're in the habit of consulting `git difftool` before you commit - which you should be - then you will immediately spot if you forget to do this.
+Some diff-viewing programs (including Visual Studio Code) will let you filter out any changes to the output, to make it easier to identify changes to the *code* in your notebook.

+## Installing `git`

+Personally I use `git` from the command line.
+That's not everyone's preference, but it does give you clear control - and hopefully understanding - of what you are doing.
+It also means you can start simple, just using a repertoire of a few commands that do the basics you need.
+This post isn't intended as a tutorial for installing `git`, but [there is guidance here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

+Others prefer to use `git` by [clicking buttons in one of many available GUI programs](https://git-scm.com/downloads/guis).
+In fact, if you are already using [Visual Studio Code](https://code.visualstudio.com) as your development environment then [you have built-in access to version control](https://code.visualstudio.com/docs/editor/versioncontrol).
+[Matlab can also integrate with version control](https://uk.mathworks.com/help/matlab/source-control.html).
+However, these environments (and their tutorials) tend to assume you are already very familiar with the terminology and processes of version control, and would probably be rather overwhelming to a first-timer.
+For that reason I probably wouldn't recommend using these for your first taste of version control.

 ## Conclusion
 Use version control!
 If you're writing anything more than completely trivial code, I can guarantee you won't regret investing time to learn the basics of `git`.